AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 | 02:00    | 02:00        | 4               |
 | 02:00    | 14:00        | 6               |

-If the `Order` parameters were reversed with `Recorded` set to 0 and `Time` set to 1, the results would be sorted as follows:
+If the `Order` parameters are reversed with `Recorded` set to 0 and `Time` set to 1, the results are sorted as follows:

 | **Time** | **Recorded** | **Measurement** |
 | -------- | ------------ | --------------- |